GhostAIDLP/GhostAI_DLP/demo_rag/README.md

 - **support_ticket.jinja** - Support ticket workflow
 - **api_docs.jinja** - API documentation workflow

-All templates are rendered with realistic data and scanned by GhostAI DLP to detect sensitive information leaks.
+All templates are rendered with realistic data and scanned by GhostAI firewall to detect sensitive information leaks.